Politics, economics weigh on moguls' minds at Sun Valley

 The annual summer retreat in Sun Valley is typically a venue for dealmaking among media and technology companies, but the transactions can take months to come to light.
 For now, executives talked mostly politics to reporters on the sidelines, given the approach of the November 6 election and concerns about how the outcome will affect the economy, deficits and debt.

-Hope was high that recent events such as the pending breakup of News Corp (NWSA.O) or a potential sale of Vivendi's stake in videogame company Activision (ATVI.O) would bring dealmaking back to the Sun Valley resort.
-Past Allen & Co conferences spawned blockbuster deals including Disney's (DIS.N) $19 billion acquisition of Cap Cities/ABC in 1995 and Comcast Corp's (CMCSA.O) 2009 purchase of NBC Universal.
+Hope was high that recent events such as the pending breakup of News Corp or a potential sale of Vivendi's stake in videogame company Activision would bring dealmaking back to the Sun Valley resort.
+Past Allen & Co conferences spawned blockbuster deals including Disney's $19 billion acquisition of Cap Cities/ABC in 1995 and Comcast Corp's 2009 purchase of NBC Universal.

-This year, the week's two biggest news events came from non-deals: the failure of Viacom (VIAB.O) and DirecTV DTV.O to reach a new distribution agreement, and the standoff between John Malone's Liberty Media LMCA.O and Mel Karmazin's Sirius XM Radio (SIRI.O) over control of the satellite radio company.
+This year, the week's two biggest news events came from non-deals: the failure of Viacom and DirecTV to reach a new distribution agreement, and the standoff between John Malone's Liberty Media and Mel Karmazin's Sirius XM Radio over control of the satellite radio company.

 Any dealmaking took place between talks about the industry's future, politics and the global economy.
 For business leaders, "probably the most important thing they worry about is what's going to happen in America after the election," said Martin Sorrell, CEO of the world's largest advertising firm, WPP Group.